epsi-rns/epsi-rns.github.io/_posts/system/2014/2014-03-26-wireless-command-line.markdown

 ### 5: Using 'iw dev'

-Now we can start some experiment with oher method.
+Now we can start some experiment with other method.

 Note: Tested with Debian Jessie, Arch, Mageia 3 and Kali 1.06.
 But I still got no luck with Ubuntu Trusty beta in my notebook.